-Despite the pressures of Brexit and the pandemic, student enrolment in September 2021 was in line with budget and is expected to remain stable over the next five years.
+Despite the pressures of Brexit and the pandemic, student enrolment in September 2022 was in line with, in fact slightly over, budget and is expected to remain stable over the next five years.

 Demand for places in the Early Years Foundation Stage has increased and the School has expanded its capacity in the area.
 These children are taught in French and English simultaneously, creating a strong base to support bilingual education throughout the School.
 All year groups to Terminale/Year 13 have been fully operational since September 2020.
+Demand for places in the English International Programme has increased steadily to so that it now represents 18% of students in the Secondary section.